mapbox/vector-tile-spec/2.0/README.md

 | LineTo       | `2`  | `dX`, `dY`    | 2               |
 | ClosePath    | `7`  | No parameters | 0               |

-The command count for MoveTo and LineTo commands MUST be the number of points (pairs of `ParameterIntegers`) that follow it.
-The command count for ClosePath MUST be 1, even though it does not take parameters.

-A command count MUST be greater than zero, so a MoveTo or LineTo with no coordinate pairs MUST NOT be produced.

 ##### Example Command Integers

 | Command   |  ID  | Count | CommandInteger | Binary Representation `[Count][Id]`      |